| You are here: Agriculture > Transgene Plants > Forum 1995 > New pathogenes from GMO? Virus resistant crops - new viral pathogens from transgenic

 frequency of transcapsidation is higher in an infected transgenic plant than

+in a plant infected by two viruses.
 During our study using a transgenic potato line resistant to PVY-N, we were

 able to show that a phenotypic mixing took place when the plants were